jedi-academy/learn-4711/data/tutorials/ci-unit.md

 ##Code Coverage

+**Note**: I forgot about this after I was feeling somewhat better :-/ Fixed now!

-Code coverage gives us assurance that all the sousrce code is being exercised as part of unit testing.
-"Git ignore" the `tests/build` folder, to keep the repo clean.
+Code coverage gives us assurance that all the source code is being exercised as part of unit testing.
+"Git ignore" the `tests/coverage` folder, to keep the repo clean.

 You need to make sure that xdebug is installed for your PHP.

+Apart from that, we need a `whitelist` element in our `phpunit.xml`, to specify which parts of our app we want code coverage for.

-We can trigger code coverage data collection with a `logging` configuration element in our PHPUnit configuration file, and trigger the reporting through additional directives there too, resulting in something like...
+We trigger code coverage with a `logging` element, providing for logging code coverage data and then generating the report(s).

+All will end up inside the `tests/coverage` folder, which I suggested git ignoring above, so you don't inflict this on your teamnmates.

+The resulting `phpunit.xml` would look like...

     <?xml version="1.0" encoding="UTF-8"?>
     <phpunit bootstrap="tests/Bootstrap.php"